sarnold/dev-ada-overlay/README.rst

 3. Add system-gcc to your global USE flags (or for each package in package.use).

-4. Emerge gprbuild with USE="botstrap static", then rebuild gprbuild and xmlada with at least USE="shared".
+4. Emerge gprbuild with USE="bootstrap static", then rebuild gprbuild and xmlada with at least USE="shared".
 Note the later packages will depend on which shared/static/static-pic flags were used for gprbuild.